adorsys/xs2a-adapter/docs/developer_guide.md

 The access to the Santander Sandbox is only possible using the Santander Sandbox eIDAS Certificate, provided in the [Santander API Market](https://www.santander.de/privatkunden/specials/api-market/).

+**For Sandbox only**, Adapter will look for specific Santander certificated under `santander_qwac` alias within your KeyStore.
+Otherwise, `default_qwac` certificate will be used.

 Details about Santander [here](adapters/santander-adapter.md)

 #### ING